mbarberot/cardgamecounter/README.md

 Description
 -----------

 This project is a counter designed for "Magic : The Gathering (c)" card game.
-He has been developed on Java ME (MIDP 2.0) for Mobile phones.
+It has been developed on Java ME (MIDP 2.0) for Mobile phones.

 Features
 --------